Rudloff/openvegemap/README.md

 # OpenVegeMap

-Find vegetarian and vegan restaurants in you city
+Find vegetarian and vegan restaurants in your city

 ## Setup